top of page

 Easy right?
 Not so fast!

-There are many factors to take into account when providing aerial photographs for 3D modeling.
-Producing high quality 3D models and point clouds that can be used for measurements isn't as easy as taking a bunch of pictures and importing them into some software.
+There are many factors to consider when providing aerial photographs for 3D modeling.
+Producing high-quality 3D models and point clouds that can be used for measurements isn't as easy as taking pictures and importing them into some software.
 Weather, time of day, and atmosphere are just a few of the many factors to take into account when conducting photogrammetry missions.
-Then you need to now how to handle the millions of data points to provide clear accurate results.
+Then, you need to know how to handle the millions of data points to provide clear, accurate results.

-From hot air balloons to manned fixed wing aircraft to modern day sUAV, photogrammetry has proven to be an accurate and effective method to gathering quality data.
-At Flightfield Drone Services, LLC we have conducted numorous photogrammetry missions over the past several years.
-Before starting Flightfield Drone Services, LLC our sUAS Pilot was a Lead Surveyor at a local engineering firm.
-During that time, he used survey grade GPS and his own sUAS, to conduct flights for road corridors, water line corridors, landfills, lagoons, stockpiles, mapping for legal surveys, orthomosaics, and more.
+From hot air balloons to manned fixed-wing aircraft to modern-day sUAV, photogrammetry has proven to be an accurate and effective method for gathering quality data.
+At Flightfield Drone Services, LLC, we have conducted numerous photogrammetry missions over the past several years.
+Before starting Flightfield Drone Services, LLC, our sUAS Pilot was a Lead Surveyor at a local engineering firm.
+During that time, he used survey-grade GPS and his own sUAS to conduct flights for road corridors, water line corridors, landfills, lagoons, stockpiles, mapping for legal surveys, orthomosaics, and more.
 He would then perform all of the post-processing to produce the deliverables required by the various clients.
 At FDS we have the technology and the knowledge to provide you with the best aerial services around.
-With a mobile command center and onsite charging we can cover very large areas without delay.
+We can cover vast areas without delay with a mobile command center and onsite charging.
 Our photogrammetry services are not just for engineers and architects.
 They can be used by farmers, ranchers, municipalities, insurance companies, real estate, and many other professions.

 Are you wondering if photogrammetry can help you?
 Click the tab below to contact us with any questions and “See Your World Differently” today!